amos-joshua/callability/README.md

 ## Project architecture

-The client app is written in Dart/Flutter, the server in Python.
+The client app is written in Dart/Flutter, leveraging flutter_bloc and firebase, while the server is written in Python.
 Client-server communication is via grpc and push notifications

 ## Client-server communication